DylanMeeus/springboot_jwt_blog/_posts/2013-11-05-node-knockout-devs-forget-about-authentication.markdown

 	  }
 	});

+###You are done!

+---

 **Want to use passport.js?**
 We also support [passport.js](http://passportjs.org/) for server side auhtentication.
 Here is a tutorial [docs.auth0.com/nodejs-tutorial](https://docs.auth0.com/nodejs-tutorial).

-**Don't want to use the widget?**
+**Don't want to use the Login Widget?**
-The [widget is customizable](https://docs.auth0.com/login-widget2) but if you want to have your own login UI, you can use Auth0 API instead: [github.com/auth0/auth0.js](http://github.com/auth0/auth0.js).
+The [widget is customizable](https://docs.auth0.com/login-widget2) but if you want to have your own login UI, you can use Auth0's API instead: [github.com/auth0/auth0.js](http://github.com/auth0/auth0.js).

 > By using Auth0 you don't have to worry about about user management, single sign on, flow user attributes across layers of your app, integrate with social providers and enterprises and see who is using your app.

-During the event we'll be available on our chat room [http://chat.auth0.com](http://chat.auth0.com) and twitter ([@authzero](http://authzero.com)) to help you out if you have any issue.
+During the event we'll be available on our chat room [http://chat.auth0.com](http://chat.auth0.com) and Twitter ([@authzero](http://authzero.com)) to help you out if you have any issue.

 Happy Noding!